ImplFerris/pico-pico/src/cargo-generate.md

 ```

 This will prompt you to answer a few questions:

-Project name: Name your project.
+- Project name: Name your project.
-HAL choice: You can choose between embassy or rp-hal.
+- HAL choice: You can choose between `embassy` or `rp-hal`.

 ## Step 2: Default LED Blink Example
 By default, the project will be generated with a simple LED blink example.
 The code structure may look like this: